For more detailed info on our chorus pedals, and recommended voltages (see MAX HEADROOM picture) check out

 The circuit board is double sided with plated through-holes as used by the military, this keeps the components perfectly attached to the board.

 Why does our chorus sound better than the others that are made today?
-Both the MN3207 and MN3007 are rated for 2.5% maximum Total Harmonic Distortion (THD) at a certain input voltage level.
+Both the newer MN3207 and our MN3007 are rated for 2.5% maximum Total Harmonic Distortion (THD) at a certain input voltage level.
 For the MN3007, this level is 0.78V RMS.
 For the MN3207, it's 0.25V RMS!!
 This means that our MN3007 that we use can take a much higher input signal level, which means much more dynamic range, and less noise.
 Think of it as trying to play your stereo at the same clean loud volume through a 78 watt solid state amp or a 25 watt S.S. amp.
 The 78 watt amp will have less distortion and noise, and sound much better at higher levels.

 These, like all our chorus pedals, are made to order to your specs so they usually take a few days to build.
 This one has the STEREO option:

 Starting in 2015 we will offer a TOP JACKS option for people who prefer jacks on top.
 We are using metal jacks and nuts on these now in both side and top jacks versions.
+The battery room may be tight with top jacks.
+If you are going to use a battery, we recommend the STANDARD CHORUS instead as there is plenty of room and the wires can get stressed on the Mini Chorus when you open and close it often.